IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

     .Use<Markdown>();
 ```

-This can be desirable if you prefer that style of coding.
-Note though that this only works for plugins with default constructors (a constructor with no arguments).
-What both the extension methods and generic-type `Use` methods do, though, is they create an instance of the plugin object and call its `Execute` method.
-You can invoke a plugin by supplying an instance of the plugin object, if that makes more logical sense to you.
-Again, the above are each equivalent to the following:
+This only works for plugins with a public parameterless constructor.
+What both of the forms above actually do is construct an instance of the plugin and call its `Execute` method — you can do that yourself directly, too:

 ```c#
 project